dbt-labs/dbt-jobs-as-code/README.md

 An example of GitHub Action is provided in the [example_cicd folder](https://github.com/dbt-labs/dbt-jobs-as-code/blob/HEAD/example_cicd).
 This example requires having set the GitHub secret `DBT_API_KEY`.

-You can copy/paste thie file in your own repo under `.github/workflows`.
+You can copy/paste this file in your own repo under `.github/workflows`.
 The current script except your jobs `yml` file to be saved under `jobs/jobs.yml`

 After a PR on `main` is approved, the action will run a `sync` to compare the local `yml` file with the dbt Cloud configuration and will create/update/delete dbt Cloud jobs to align the two.